 - Highlights: Beautiful descent, stop at the beach, rolling country roads

-The ride starts out on smooth and rolling country roads.
-You will reach Mulholland Highway and ascend the Rockstore climb.
+The ride starts out on smooth country roads.
+You’ll reach Mulholland Highway and ascend the Rockstore climb.
 This is a shorter climb than others at about 4km long and an average of 6-7% grade.
 Then the descent begins along Mulholland towards the ocean.
 The road is winding with wide turns and the grades are shallow making for a fun descent.

 At the Pacific Coast Highway, there is a beach that is part of the Leo Carrillo State Park.
 This is a great place for a break, and you can watch the ocean waves and surfers while you snack.
 There is also a restroom and taps for water.

-After your break, there is a short stretch along the PCH before turning left onto Decker Canyon Road.
+After your break, there’s a short stretch along the PCH before turning left onto Decker Canyon Road.
 This climb starts off quite steep, so be prepared.
 Be careful of traffic on the Highway when making a left hand turn here, as the cars move fast.
 Decker Canyon was an enjoyable but tough climb.
-There are great views of the ocean, however they are difficult to see on the climb unless you look backwards towards the ocean.
+There are great views of the ocean, but they’re difficult to see on the climb unless you look backwards towards the ocean.
 The climb is an average of 8%, fairly steep, and about 6 km long.

 After a week of riding, we were all sufficiently exhausted and satisfied, as cyclists are after beating their legs down for several days..
-I absolutely loved training here and getting some fitness back in such a beautiful setting with fantastic climbs.
+I absolutely loved training here, and getting some fitness back in such a beautiful setting was exhilarating.
 I thoroughly enjoyed each route, and every ride had something different to offer.
-Not to mention, there were several other routes we did not have time to try.
-This is a great place to come for a spring training camp and whip yourself into shape before a season of racing, or just to enjoy the beautiful roads and views in this region.
+Not to mention, there were several other routes we didn’t even have time to try.
+This is a great place to come for a spring training camp, where you can whip yourself into shape before a season of racing–or simply enjoy the beautiful roads and views in the region!
 The weather in March was excellent.
-I definitely hope to come back to this region for more training in the future.
+I definitely hope to come back to this area for more training in the future.

-For food I would recommend Malibu Seafood on the Pacific Coast Highway.
-It is a short drive and has amazing fish and chips!
-It is bring your own alcohol, and there is outdoor seating with views of the ocean.
+For food, I would recommend Malibu Seafood on the Pacific Coast Highway.
+It’s a short drive and has great fish and chips!
+It’s a ‘bring your own alcohol’ spot, and there’s outdoor seating with ocean views.

 Have you cycled in the Agoura Hills?
 I would love to hear any thoughts or comments on your experience.